hamdiz0/LearningDevOps/kubernetes/kubernetes.md

 <img src="img/kub12.PNG" style="width:100%">

 * `DaemonSet` :
+    - adjust replica-number when adding/decreasing Nodes
+    - ensure that Pods are equally distributed across deployments
+    - deploys one replica per node

 <img src="img/kub13.PNG" style="width:100%">

 * `StatefulSet` :
+    - used specificly for apllication like databases
+    - basicly Deployment but for databas services
+    - data bases are often hosted outside of the k8s cluster avoiding the StatefulSet

 <img src="img/kub14.PNG" style="width:100%">

 * `Job` :

 <img src="img/kub15.PNG" style="width:100%">

+* `Config Map` :
+    - map external configuration to an application
+    - connected to a Pod so that it can retrieve the configuration
+    - avoid rebuilding ,pushing the image ,pulling in the pod evry time a change happens
+* `Secret` :
+    - store credentials
+    - require third party encryption tools (cloud providers, ...)
+    - or reference secret inside deployment/pod (environment vars ,proprities file ".env")
+* `volumes` :
+    - persist data locally/remotely